paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 ![Measuring cups stacked up](/img/screen-shot-2022-10-07-at-10.14.56-am.png)

-He also loved to knock them over when I’d **stack them up like a tower**.
+He loved to knock them over when I’d **stack them up like a tower**.

 ![](/img/screen-shot-2022-10-07-at-10.15.49-am.png)

 It’s also fun to **put a ball in each cup**, and have him pull the ball out of the cup.

-He’d also use the handle to dump the ball, causing it to roll.
+Sometimes, he’d use the handle to dump the ball, causing it to roll.
 Then, he’d want to chase after it!

 ![Hide and seek with measuring cups](/img/img_9264.jpeg)